 Whenever I am in Athens, I usually make time to visit Oconee Hill Ce,every and will stop to pay my respects to Ricky.
 Whenever I visit, there’s always some memento left behind.

 If you’ve never seen the AIDS Quilt, you view Ricky’s pieces of the quilt at The National AIDS Memorial.

 Founded in 1882, Gospel Pilgrim Cemetery in Athens, Georgia was the first cemetery owned by Black community in town.
 Over 3,000 Black Athenians have been laid to rest here.
 From Monroe “Pink” Morton, a prominent builder and namesake of the Morton Theater, to noted quilt maker, Harriet Powers.

 The Gospel Pilgrims were a benevolent organization started after the Civil War.
 One benefit the group provided was burial insurance.
 In Athens, the organization was so popular that by 1912 almost 75% Black Athenians were members.

 It was placed on the National Register of Historic Places in 2006.

 Outside of Carlton, Alabama, Mt.
 Nebo Baptist Church’s cemetery contains death masks created by Isaac Nettles.
-Nettles created these masks by making molds of the subjects’ faces while they were still alive, which is different than the traditional death mask which are made after someone passes.
-The three person marker represents Isaac and Cora’s three daughters, and it rests atop Cora’s grave.
+Nettles created these masks by making molds of the subjects’ faces while they were still alive, which is different from the traditional death mask made after someone passes.
+The three-person marker represents Isaac and Cora’s three daughters and rests atop Cora’s grave.
 There are two other markers made by Nettles.
 These are deteriorating quickly.
 In 2020, Hurricane Sally caused significant damage to the masks.
 These are incredible pieces of folk art.
 At one point, there were four death masks.
 One was made for Isaac’s mother Selena/Celina.
 It was damaged by Hurricane Frederick in 1979.
 The markers were added to the National Register of Historic Places in 2000.